Direct cremation

 What is a direct cremation?

-A direct cremation is where the body of the person who has died is taken straight to the crematorium, where it is cremated without a funeral ceremony.
+A direct cremation is where the body of the person who has died is taken straight to the crematorium and cremated without a funeral ceremony.

 There is no choice of crematorium, nor of the time of the cremation.
 No visits to the chapel of rest.
-It’s a ‘no funeral’ funeral.
-It is also significantly cheaper than a traditional type of funeral.
+It’s a ‘no funeral’ service, and therefore. generally significantly cheaper than a traditional type of funeral.

 Anecdotally, most funeral directors will tell you that clients who want a direct cremation could easily afford to pay for a traditional funeral, but simply don’t want to.
-This could be for all kinds of reasons, all of them perfectly valid.
+This could be for all kinds of reasons, but nobody has yet done any research to establish what these are.

-Direct cremation is now an accepted funeral choice option, and the funeral market has responded by almost all companies offering it as one of their services, alongside online specialist providers who operate exclusively in the direct cremation market.
+Direct cremation is now apparently a preferred option for a lot of people, and the funeral market has responded by almost all companies offering direct cremation as one of their services, alongside online specialist providers who operate exclusively in the direct cremation market.

 What do you need to know about direct cremation?

 Essentially that once the person has died, that’s it.
-There is no public event with their body present.
 You won’t see them again; you won’t be in the presence of their body again.
 Any public farewell will take place without their body present.

-You will probably not know who is collecting the body, nor when, nor whereabouts they are taken to, or when they are placed in a coffin and taken to a crematorium.
-You may not know when they are being cremated.
+You will probably not know who is collecting the body, nor when, nor whereabouts they are taken to, or how long they will stay there before being cremated.

 You will normally be asked to pay for the full costs involved before the direct cremation takes place.